David E. Schlesinger

 - Whistleblower: Swanson v.
 State, 2009 WL 671039 (Minn.
 Ct.
 App.
 March 17, 2009) (reversal of summary judgment of employee’s whistleblower claim).

-- Failure to Accommodate Religion: Haliye v.
+- Discrimination based on Religion: Haliye v.
 Celestica Corp., 717 F.Supp.2d 873 (D. Minn.
 2010) (denial of employer’s motion for summary judgment of religious discrimination claims of twenty Muslim workers).

 - Non-compete: Schlief v.
 Nu-Source, Inc., 2011 WL 1560672 (D. Minn.
 April 25, 2011) (granting employee’s motion to dismiss employer’s non-complete and trade secret claims); Genesis 10 v.
 ValueWise, et al., (Minn.
 Dist.
 Ct.
 2011) (denial of employer’s motion for a temporary restraining order seeking to prevent employees from joining a new company).